why-Radhika/why-Radhika/README.md

 ### Hi there 👋

 <!--
-**why-Radhika/why-Radhika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**why-Radhika/why-Radhika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ML and Web Development
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Web Development
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ML
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: gupta.rads2003@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm not a coffee coder.
--->

 ![](https://komarev.com/ghpvc/?username=why-Radhika&color=orange)